There aren't many big SUVs I would want to drive daily, but a week with my family in the 2012 Infiniti QX56 might have changed my mind.

 SENSE AND STYLE

-Family Friendly (Not Really, Fair, Great, Excellent): Great
+Family Friendly (Not Really, Fair, Great, Excellent): Excellent

 Fun-Factor (None, Some, Good Times, Groove-On): Good Times

-Get more safety information about the 2012 Infiniti QX56 here.
+Click here for more standard safety information on the 2012 Infiniti QX.